-While we are primarily focused on development of DA-1241 and DA-1726, we also have four legacy therapeutics programs
+While we are primarily focused on development of DA-1241 and DA-1726, we also had four legacy therapeutics programs

-- ANA001 is a proprietary oral niclosamide formulation being developed as a treatment for patients with moderate COVID-19.
-Niclosamide is a potential oral antiviral and anti-inflammatory agent with a long history of use and well-understood safety in humans. - NB-01 was being developed as a treatment for painful diabetic neuropathy (PDN) as a first-line pain management therapy for PDN. - NB-02 was being developed to treat the symptoms of cognitive impairment and modify the progression of neurodegenerative diseases associated with the misfunction of a protein called tau, and with amyloid beta plaque deposition. - Gemcabene was being developed for the treatment of dyslipidemia, a serious medical condition that increases the risk of life-threatening cardiovascular disease, and was focused on orphan indications such as homozygous familial hypercholesterolemia (HoFH), as well as severe hypertriglyceridemia (SHTG) and we are currently exploring various acute therapeutic indications.
+- NB-01 was being developed as a treatment for painful diabetic neuropathy (PDN) as a first-line pain management therapy for PDN. - NB-02 was being developed to treat the symptoms of cognitive impairment and modify the progression of neurodegenerative diseases associated with the misfunction of a protein called tau, and with amyloid beta plaque deposition. - Gemcabene was being developed for the treatment of dyslipidemia, a serious medical condition that increases the risk of life-threatening cardiovascular disease, and was focused on orphan indications such as homozygous familial hypercholesterolemia (HoFH), as well as severe hypertriglyceridemia (SHTG) and for COVID-19. - ANA001 is a proprietary oral niclosamide formulation that was being developed as a treatment for patients with moderate COVID-19.